redelpedron/Kanto-Companion-Lite/README.md

 - Live catch probabilities during wild encounters
 - Catch probabilities adjusted for the target's current HP and status

-Items
+### Items

 The Items interface allows items to be moved between your Bag and PC using touch controls.

+**Interactions:**
-- Drag an item to the other side.
+- Drag an item to the other side
-- Or tap an item and then tap its destination.
+- Or tap an item and then tap its destination

+**Features:**
-- Sort by Type, A–Z, or Quantity.
+- Sort by Type, A–Z, or Quantity
-- Save the Bag's ordering to make the arrangement persistent in-game.
+- Save the Bag's ordering to make the arrangement persistent in-game
-- PC ordering remains controlled by the game and is therefore browsing-only.
+- PC ordering remains controlled by the game and is therefore browsing-only
-- Invalid destinations are clearly indicated, including full bags, full PCs, and maximum stack limits.
+- Invalid destinations are clearly indicated, including full bags, full PCs, and maximum stack limits
-- Scroll through lists using the scrollbar on the edge of the panel.
+- Scroll through lists using the scrollbar on the edge of the panel

+**Layout Adaptation:**
 The layout adapts automatically to the available space:

-- Landscape: Bag and PC are displayed side by side.
+- **Landscape:** Bag and PC are displayed side by side
-- Portrait: Bag and PC are arranged vertically.
+- **Portrait:** Bag and PC are arranged vertically

-Party & Boxes
+### Party & Boxes

 Manage your party and PC boxes directly through a touch-based interface.

-The interface supports:
+**Supported Actions:**
 - Depositing Pokémon
 - Withdrawing Pokémon
 - Moving Pokémon between boxes